 Frequently Asked Questions

 You will be notified via your Offer of Admission Letter or by your Faculty Administrator whether you are required to sit for the DET.
 The DET is held in July and December before the start of each semester and registration for the DET will be held around 2 weeks before the day of the Test.
-Students who are required to sit for the DET will receive an email notification from the Registrar's Office to register for the Test when registration opens.
+Students who are required to sit for the DET will receive an email notification from the Office of the University Registrar to register for the Test when registration opens.

 For matters regarding exemption, please contact your Faculty Administrator.